HacKanCuBa/blake2signer/docs/examples.md

 !!! info "New in v2.0.0"

 If you are limited to a certain character range in your signed data transport, you can set the compression flag character to any value needed (as well as [the encoder](#changing-the-encoder) and the [separator character](#changing-the-separator-character)).
-It is used internally to mark a compressed payload to prevent [zip bombs](https://en.wikipedia.org/wiki/Zip_bomb), and it can be any ASCII character.
+It is used internally to mark a compressed payload to prevent [zip bombs](https://en.wikipedia.org/wiki/Zip_bomb), and it can be any ASCII character, but it must not belong to the encoder alphabet to be able to unequivocally recognize it.

 !!! info
     It defaults to a dot (`.`).